ttulka/stroke/README.md

 flip v2
 ```

-Optionally, a command for output `!` is implemented.
+Optionally, a command for output `!` may be implemented.

 ### Variables